 SECTION 5: CONCERNING LABOUR DISPUTES

 Decisions on strike actions are to be made in accordance with applicable laws on unions and labour disputes.
-A general secret ballot shall be held for at least 7 days, provided that the Board of Directors of the Association has sufficiently advertised where and when the voting on the strike action is to take place.
+A general secret ballot shall be held for up to 7 days, provided that the Board of Directors of the Association has sufficiently advertised where and when the voting on the strike action is to take place.

 SECTION 6: FINANCES

 The accounting year of the Association and its funds shall be the calendar year.
 The accounts shall be audited by elected examiners of the Association’s financial statements and shall be accessible in the Association’s offices ten days prior to its AGM.

 Member fees may amount to up to 1% of the gross wages of members according to the decision of the Council of Representatives.

 These statutes may only be amended at a lawfully convened Annual General Meeting of FÍA, provided that such amendment was stated in the call for the meeting.